Saint John the Baptist (Ghiberti): The statue

 Ghiberti's St. John was the largest statue ever cast in Florence up to that point.
 From its base, it rises 2.55 meters, and sits in an arched Gothic niche.
 The hollow cast, the thinness of the bronze, and a comparison with his later St. Matthew all indicate that this sculpture was cast in one piece from a wax and clay model.
 The exceptional detail of the goatskin cloak, the beard and the hair accompany of series of optical corrections.
 The pronounced cheekbones, the forehead that recedes sharply at the temples, and the slightly furrowed brow that overhangs the deeply inset eyes are examples of this practice that allowed sculptors to construct sited works that would generally be seen from below, rather than from straight ahead.

 Legacy

 One of Ghiberti's greatest challenges, and ultimately one of his greatest triumphs, with the St. John was the need to cast as large and as masterful a sculpture in bronze as was routinely produced in stone.
 Though he had used bronze before (such as on the Baptistery doors), all of his previous work had been on a much smaller scale, and more the work of a craftsman.
-The constraints on the size of bronze sculpture, teamed with the non-monumental customs of the International Style, presented Ghiberti with the challenge of making a work that both befitted its site and meshed in with the other works at the site.
+The constraints on the size of bronze sculpture, teamed with the non-monumental customs of the International Gothic style, presented Ghiberti with the challenge of making a work that both befitted its site and meshed in with the other works at the site.